Q&A /

 Hitching a Ride

 My torrid tryst with the US Navy started six years earlier in the spring of 1999 in Norfolk, VA, home of the U.S. Second Fleet.
 This section of the United States Navy is responsible for patrolling the Atlantic Ocean from pole to pole from the eastern shore of the United States to the western shore of Europe.
-While attending an editors conference, I was introduced to Captain Roxanne Merritt while having cocktails and dinner with 30 of my peers on board the USS George Washington, CVN-73.
+While attending an editors' conference, I was introduced to Captain Roxanne Merritt while having cocktails and dinner with 30 of my peers on board the USS George Washington, CVN-73.
 The local chapter of the US Navy League arraigned for this unique dining experience.
 My gushing enthusiasm for the ship and what it does made a difference.
 One month later, I received a priceless once-in-a-lifetime invitation from Captain Merritt to stay for two days aboard the magnificent ship while it conducted carrier qualifications for new pilots.

 Now mind you, I didn't sail to and from port with the ship.
-I was delivered to CVN-73 via a large transport plane that landed on the deck while the opens in a new windowUSS George Washington sailed 200 miles or so beyond the Outer Banks of North Carolina.
+I was delivered to CVN-73 via a large transport plane that landed on the deck while the USS George Washington sailed 200 miles or so beyond the Outer Banks of North Carolina.
 From the moment we landed until takeoff the next day, we toured the ship non-stop, albeit a brief seven-hour sleep period, while jets flopped onto the deck just above my stateroom bunk.
-There’s lots to see and not much time to do it.
+There are lots of things to see and not much time to do it.
 The following day we were briskly thrust off the deck via the steam-powered catapult.
 Believe me, those 24 onboard hours of heavy breathing from all the climbing of the steep ship’s ladders are enough to sustain a relationship for years.

 The US Navy simply doesn't call up random US citizens to take rides on expensive ships and airplanes.
 Nor do they simply answer, "Yes" to the thousands of written requests they receive each month for cruises and rides.
 Captain Merritt and her staff extend invitations to just a small handful of individuals each year.

-The priceless cruises and aircraft rides are only granted to those people the US Navy feels will help spread the word to tens of thousands of people about all of the positive qualities of the US Navy.
-In other words, the decision makers in the US Navy feel you must be a person who can influence many, many others.
+In other words, the US Navy must feel you can influence many, many others.
 You have to have a platform of some sort that reaches tens or hundreds of thousands of people.
 Members of the media and certain celebrities who can influence the minds of young people are those that often meet this requirement.

-Maintaining a giant list of friends and neighbors who you regularly send email does not qualify you for this assignment.
+Maintaining a giant list of friends and neighbors to who you regularly send emails does not qualify you for this assignment.
 Not on your best day.
 Keep in mind that the US Navy invites reporters and dignitaries like me who have an audience that listens.
 They know that many people in the United States trust the opinions and reports of certain individuals.
 People in this position can influence the decisions of young people and their parents.
 It just so happens Captain Merritt felt I was one of those people.
 I was soon to discover that the Blue Angles and Lt.
 Kasper felt the same way.

 The Blue Angels #3